 information about how to trade and when is available to everyone, you just need to understand the language.

 If we accept the natural foundation of the market as the sum of the opinions of all traders, then everything becomes much easier.
-The nature, at first glance, is absolutely chaotic.
+The nature, at first glance, is chaotic.
 But even in this chaos there is an order reflected in the golden proportion.
 We make a logical conclusion: if the behavior of the society is subject to a golden ratio, then the market can be explained by the same rule.
 We can only find harmony with the market.

 The figure shows a sample of an ordinary Trader.
 As you can see, his proportions fully correspond to the proportions of the golden ratio.
-Similar mathematical relationships can be traced in other living beings, plants and astronomy.
+Similar mathematical relationships can be traced to other living beings, plants and astronomy.
 Since we cannot deny the fact of the trader’s natural origin, the market acts according to the laws of nature, and no other.

 It is not a secret that the market is striving for a golden ratio, like the rest of the world surrounding us.
 As it is known, the ratio of numbers in the Fibonacci sequence also tends to this value.
 The division of the next number by the previous one in the sequence is approximately equal to 1.618, the previous one by the subsequent one is 0.618.
-In fact, the Fibonacci series describes the entire living world around us, accordingly, the market can also be described by mathematical sequence.
+The Fibonacci series describes the entire living world around us, accordingly, the market can also be described by mathematical sequence.

 Of course, the desire for harmony does not abolish the chaotic nature of the market, but it allows us to streamline its intentions.
 Then, the first step on the path to finding harmony with the market is to accept its random nature.
 Regardless of the complexity of the analysis, you can never be 100% sure of your forecast: there is always the possibility that the price will go to the wrong place.
 Many use their “sixth sense”, thinking that they thus get the clearest idea of price movement and any other tools can only hinder the clarity of the forecast.
 Of course, most often this leads to unsystematic trade and losses.